Project-Sloth/ps-housing/README - INSTALL INSTRUCTIONS/QBCore/README.md

 # If you are using ox_doorlock

-Find `ox_doorlock:editDoorlock` in ox_doorlock/server/main.lua and add this code below under it
+Find `ox_doorlock:editDoorlock` in ox_doorlock/server/main.lua and add this code under it

 ```lua
 function GetNameFromDoor(name)